 Keep reading to find out what fishing lines I am talking about!

 Best Ice Fishing Lines for Pike

-By far, the Power Pro and the Suffix Ice Braid are the best braided line alternatives for ice fishing.
-I have tested several brands myself and have always gone back to the Power Pro for tip-ups and the Suffix for my ice jigging rod.
+By far, the Sufix Performance V-Coat and the Sufix Ice Braid are the best braided line alternatives for ice fishing.
+I have tested several brands myself and have always gone back to Sufix.

-Let’s take a closer look at these ice fishing lines!
+Let’s take a closer look at these awesome ice fishing lines!

 Best Ice Fishing Line for Tip-Ups

-I personally like the dark-green color, as it blends in nicely with the dark water under the ice (I like to keep my tackle as stealthy as possible).
+I especially like the black coating, as it blends in nicely with the dark water under the ice (I like to keep my tackle as stealthy as possible).

 Best Ice Fishing Line for Jigging Rods

-The Suffix Ice Braid is a superb choice for your ice jigging rod!
+The Sufix 832 Ice Braid is a superb choice for your ice jigging rod!
 This is a really high-quality braid that was made specifically for ice fishing.

-The Suffix is extremely sensitive and let’s you feel even the most careful of bites and tugs.
+The Sufix is extremely sensitive and lets you feel even the most careful of bites and tugs.